 The full (open-access) text: Mills, C. Wright.
 1963.
 “Culture and Politics.”
 Pp. 236-246 in Power, Politics, and People: The Collected Essays of C. Wright Mills.
 New York, NY: Oxford University Press.

-Today is Mills’ birthday — and this is our small celebration of his huge intellectual legacy of economic sociology and public sociology.
+Today is Mills’ birthday — and this is our small celebration of his huge intellectual legacy and contribution to economic sociology and public sociology.

 (Thank you, Jan Milch for bringing to our attention this unique record!)